HarshAwasth-i/Amazon-Clone/README.md

 - JavaScript

 !
 Project Purpose
-This project was built to improve my frontend development skills and practice responsive web design.
+This project was built to improve my frontend development skills and practice responsive web design by creating a clone of Amazon site.

 !
 Future Improvements
 - Add authentication